-MFRS 9's impairment requirements use more forward-looking information to recognise expected credit losses - the 'expected credit loss ("ECL") model'.
+Impairment requirements use more forward-looking information to recognise expected credit losses - the 'expected credit loss ("ECL") model'.
 Instruments within the scope of the new requirements include loans, trade and other receivables and other debt-type financial assets measured at amortised cost and financial assets at FVOCI.